-- Learn the various types of stem cells, their identification, isolation and cultural techniques. - To learn the applications of cord blood stem cells in treating various diseases and understand the concept of stem cell niche and its importance - To learn stem cell cycle regulation and explore various animal models used in stem cell research. - To learn about stem cell transplantation and explore recent advances and challenges in pluripotent stem cell research. - To learn various methods of gene therapy and its applications. - To learn about translational research and its applications in the treatment of diabetes and prostate cancer. - To learn about cancer stem cells and study the various cell signalling pathways up regulated in cancer stem cells. - To study the mechanisms of tissue regeneration in the treatment of Myocardial infarction. - To explore the recent advances in the application of regenerative technologies to combat and overcome problems associated with ageing- Parkinson's disease.
+- Learn the various types of stem cells, their identification, isolation and cultural techniques and understand the concept of stem cell niche and its importance - To learn stem cell cycle regulation, transplantation and explore recent advances and challenges in pluripotent stem cell research. - To learn various methods of gene therapy and its applications in translational research. - To learn about cancer stem cells and study the various cell signalling pathways up regulated in cancer stem cells. - To explore the recent advances in the application of regenerative technologies to combat and overcome problems associated with ageing- Parkinson's disease.